 Storage contracts are one of the most important features of the Sia network.
 They are what allow the entire Sia ecosystem to work in a trustless way – they form blockchain-enforced contracts between you and the people who store your data that are automatically fulfilled when each party meets their obligation.
 In other words, they let you form contracts with people you don't know to store your data, and they can't steal your money.

 A host's job is to store the data, and they only get paid when they have proved they have done so.
 A renter's job is to pay the host, and they only pay for the data storage they use.

-By default storage contracts last for three months and are automatically formed when you start uploading your files.
+Storage contracts last for three months by default and are automatically formed when you start uploading your files.

 As a renter, you pay for the cost of renting storage space.
 There are also some other fees that you're responsible for.